knime/knime-core-table/doc/compgraph-001.typ

 Order in which nodes are forwarded.
 Basically: nodes have to be forwarded according to the spec order, with the following exceptions:
 - `COLSELECT` are not executed at all (no inputs, no outputs)
-- `MAP` nodes can be executed at any point after their inputs are produces and before their outputs are used.
+- `MAP` nodes can be executed at any point after their inputs are produced and before their outputs are used.
 This is already ensured by data dependencies.
 - Consecutive `ROWFILTER` nodes can be executed in any order.

 More formally:\